syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 #### Defining Columns

-By default, the SfDataGrid automatically creates columns for all the properties in the data source.
+By default, the **SfDataGrid** automatically creates columns for all the properties in the data source.
 The type of the column generated depends on the type of data in the column.
-When the columns are auto-generated, you can handle the AutoGeneratingColumn event to customize or cancel the columns before they are added to the Columns collection in SfDataGrid.
+When the columns are auto-generated, you can handle the AutoGeneratingColumn event to customize or cancel the columns before they are added to the Columns collection in **SfDataGrid**.
-You can also define the columns manually by setting the SfDataGrid.AutoGenerateColumns property to false and by adding the GridColumn objects to the SfDataGrid.Columns collection.
+You can also define the columns manually by setting the **SfDataGrid.AutoGenerateColumns** property to false and by adding the GridColumn objects to the **SfDataGrid.Columns** collection.
 It can be done from both XAML and code.
 The following code example illustrates this.

 {% highlight c# %}
 [C#]